handsomePirate/VoxelViewer/README.md

 ![Screen](Screen.png?raw=true)

 ## Building
 The program is Windows-only and uses premake5 for building.
 For a Visual Studio 19 files build, use BootstrapVS19.bat.
 This will generate files that MSVC needs to build the binaries.
+The binaries will be in `\build\<configuration-type>`.

 ## Running
 Voxel Viewer expects